Jgonzales0688/Jgonzales0688/README.md

 🌟 **About Me:**

 As an aspiring software engineer, I'm embarking on a journey of coding excellence.
-My journey spans an array of programming languages, including Go, C#, C++, HTML, SQL, Java, JavaScript, and Bash.
-My toolkit also encompasses an impressive array of technologies like Jira, Confluence, Kubernetes, Docker, ASP.Net MVC, ASP.Net Web API, WPF, Dapper, REST API, and Postman.
+My journey spans an array of programming languages, including Go, C#, C++, SQL, Java, and Bash.
+My toolkit also encompasses an impressive array of technologies like Jira, Confluence, Kubernetes, Docker, ASP.Net MVC, ASP.Net Web API, Dapper, and REST API.

 🛠️ **Crafting Solutions:**